Initiatives and Updates

 The original impact fee ordinance from 2020 included a ten-year sunset provision, anticipating that the full $13 million would be collected within that timeframe.
 To date, over $2 million has been collected, leaving more than $10 million to be raised in the remaining five years.
 It should be noted that once the total $13 million amount is collected, the impact fee automatically goes away.

-To address this funding gap, the City is currently reviewing four alternatives and seeking public input.
+To address this funding gap, the City is reviewing alternatives and seeking public input.
 These options include both raising the impact fee amounts and extending the timeline for which the impact fees can be collected, beyond the current ten-year limit.
-The information below describes the options and sample impact fees by categorized use type:
+City Council was provided with a fifth option, which became the desired alternative, to not increase the rates, but increase the timeframe that the fees will be collected for 25 years, through the year 2045.

 Residential: